-In software: They are given to the Signatory in person or by mail via protected files, using Standard PKCS#12.
-The security process is guaranteed because the access code to the file PKCS#12 that enables its installation in applications is delivered by a different method to that used for receiving the file (email, phone).
+In Software: Delivered to the Subject/Signer by hand or by mail through protected files using the PKCS#12 Standard.
+The security of the process is guaranteed because the access code to the PKCS#12 file, which enables its installation in the applications, is delivered by a different means than the one used to receive the file.